GhadeerZahwe/iDonate/README.md

 ### iDonate is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+Flutter is a cross-platform hybrid app

 <br><br>